Oppenheimer's parting advice

 He certainly was not a professor anyway.
 Of course there was a whole faculty of professors in mathematics and history.
 I don't think I even knew they were there.
 I thought it was just all young people and few old dodderers who didn't matter.

-And so, you come away from your year at the Institute, you're pleased with what you had done but not very impressed by what Oppenheimer was doing here.
+[Q] And so if I hear your correctly, you come away from your year at the Institute, you're pleased with what you had done but not very impressed by what Oppenheimer was doing here.

 Yes.
 I mean I think that my feeling was that this is a marvellous place because of all the young people who'd come from all over the world.
 I mean I made a lot of friends here - it was much more cosmopolitan than Cornell, but it was still only the young people who were really, for me, worthwhile.